 To those of us who feel that space manufacturing offers great potential for human benefit, such a delay seems nearly criminal, but on the time-scale of human existence a mere fifteen years is hardly the blink of an eye.

 Space, you see, is far more voluminous than Earth's surface is and it is therefore a far more useful repository for the waste that is inseparable from industry.
 Nor are there living things in space to suffer from the influx of waste.
 And the waste would not even remain in Earth's vicinity, but would be swept outward far beyond the asteroid belt by the solar wind.
 Earth will then be in a position to rid itself of the side-effects of industrialization, and yet without actually getting rid of its needed advantages.
 The factories will be gone, but not far, only a few thousand miles straight up.

-Commercial Microgravity Applications
+In-Space Manufacturing Commercial Microgravity Applications

-- Things that can not be done.
+- Materials and products that can not be manufactured or are much better.

 - No requirement to survive launch loads.

-- Size not limited by launcher fairing.
+- Size is not limited by the launcher fairing.

 Global Trends Space manufacturing is coming.
 What are the supporting macro trends?

-- Decreasing Launch Costs (10x-100x)
+- Decreasing launch costs (10x-100x)

-- Commercialization of space & LEO
+- Commercialization of space & LEO; NewSpace mindset

 - Commercial transportation services, space stations etc